 “I’m Not Lisa” is a 1975 country song written and recorded by Jessi Colter; it became a top-ten single, hitting number one on the country charts.
 Sample lyrics: “I'm not Lisa, my name is Julie/Lisa left you years ago/My eyes are not blue/But mine won’t leave you/Till the sunlight has touched your face.”

 Let’s get out of here, Scooby!

-An imitation of Shaggy from the Scooby-Doo animated TV series, which first aired in 1969.
+An imitation of Shaggy from the animated TV series Scooby-Doo, Where Are You!
+(CBS/ABC, 1969-1978).
 Shaggy was voiced by Casey Kasem, the well-known syndicated DJ.

 He’s having his blood replaced.

 There is a durable urban legend that Rolling Stones guitarist Keith Richards beat a heroin addiction by having all of his drug-addicted blood replaced with clean blood at a mysterious clinic somewhere in Switzerland.
 Richards himself got the rumor started in 1971 when he was, in fact, heading to Switzerland to kick heroin, and was hounded by reporters at the airport, telling them “I’m going to have me blood changed.”
 Richards later wrote “After that, it’s like it’s in the Bible or something.
 I just said it to fob them off.”
 The truth: Richards did indeed partake of an unconventional, accelerated therapy for heroin withdrawal that involved a blood cleansing process similar to dialysis, but he didn’t have his blood “replaced.”

 Meester Fawlty?
 Meester Fawlty?
 Polly?